It is unthinkable to believe that there is such a thing as a born troublemaker.

 Based on my hardwiring, it was not a challenging task.

 As an INTJ born with intellectual curiosity, I take full responsibility for being a troublemaker.

 I support everyone’s right to opinions and the ability to choose their path in life.

 However, I reject any notion of playing fast and loose with facts and any concerted campaign against intellectualism as a bourgeoise or elite concept.

 If my love for the scholarly work of philosophers, psychologists, and thought leaders makes me a troublemaker, I am guilty.

 Suppose you promise not to push your low-brow sentimentalities on me.
 And I promise not to shove my high-brow insights on you.

 After all, trouble usually occurs when there is a lack of respect for each other’s choices in life.

-And I choose mutual respect above all else as well as intellectual honesty.
+And I choose mutual respect above all else and intellectual honesty.

 —Amy R. Grunberg